chrishengler/twaddle/docs/block_functions.md

 Block functions are a subset of Twaddle [functions](functions.md).
 Rather than taking effect wherever they are encountered in the Twaddle sentence, they set parameters for the next [block](blocks.md).
-This will typically be placed immediately after the function definition.
-This is not required to be the case, and the effect will still apply to the next block even when they are separated.
+While a user would typically place the function(s) immediately before opening the block, this is not required to be the case, and the effect will still apply to the next block even when they are separated.

 For example: